Abd3lwahab/Test-Cases/README.md

 # Test-Cases
-Test-Cases is a shell script that compiles and test given C++ file on given test cases in text file, and print the output of each test case into new text file.
+Test-Cases is a shell script that compiles and test given C++ file on given test cases in a text file and print the output of each test case into a new text file.

 ## Installation